Going to Meet the Man (short story): Interpretation

-Several elements in the story allude to the American Civil Rights Movement of the 1950s and early 1960s.
-The character Big Jim C., for example, is almost certainly a personification of the so-called Jim Crow laws that enforced racial segregation in the South.
+Several elements in the story allude to the Civil Rights Movement of the 1950s and early 1960s.
+The character Big Jim C., for example, is almost certainly a personification of the Jim Crow laws that enforced racial segregation in the South.
 Many of these laws remained in effect until the passage of the Civil Rights Act in 1964 and the Voting Rights Act in 1965.
 When Jesse claims that the blacks "had this line you know, to register", the implication is that they wanted to register to vote and therefore "wouldn't stay where [Jim Crow] wanted them"—i.e., lacking any political or economic agency.

 "Jim C." could more specifically (or in addition) refer to Jim Clark, sheriff of Dallas County, Alabama from 1955 to 1966.
 Clark is widely remembered as a racist who employed violent methods (such as cattle prods) against Civil Rights protesters.

-The lynching at the end of the story is a reference to the Lynching of Jesse Washington, in Waco Texas on May 15, 1916.
+The lynching at the end of the story is a reference to the lynching of Jesse Washington, in Waco, Texas on May 15, 1916.

 Perhaps the most notable formal aspect of the story is Baldwin's decision to focalize it through the point-of-view of a white police officer.
 Jesse does not seem to possess a conventional character arc in which he changes in any significant way throughout the story.
 By the end he appears to copulate with his wife without gaining a deeper understanding of himself or overcoming his racism.
 The reasons for this may be complex.
 Baldwin himself was black, and during a 1965 debate with conservative intellectual William F. Buckley Jr., he said the following about whites in the American South:

-This is a controversial statement, but it centers on the idea that the relationship of oppression is perhaps more dehumanizing to the oppressor than to the oppressed.
+This statement centers on the idea that the relationship of oppression is perhaps more dehumanizing to the oppressor than to the oppressed.
 As such, Baldwin suggests that while Southern blacks may have had their bodies enslaved, Southern whites have had their minds enslaved by white supremacy.